Online master's program jumps in rankings

 “In addition, our university-level infrastructure offers 24/7 tech support, the college’s Academic Technology team assists students during business hours, and we have a broad suite of online learning tools.”

-Kui Xie, program chair for Learning Technologies, associate professor and Cyphert Distinguished Professor, emphasized that program quality is the faculty’s first consideration.
+Kui Xie, associate professor and Cyphert Distinguished Professor, emphasized that program quality is the faculty’s first consideration.

 “We first made sure courses were designed according to pedagogical principles.
 We ensure that students have authentic projects, and we use selected, up-to-date articles to guide course reading rather than texts.”